 During this time period, you are working to improve the range of motion of your foot and ankle.
 This may involve visits to a physical therapist combined with a home exercise program.
 Your surgeon may also allow you to gradually increase your weight-bearing forces.
-At the end of this time period, if the fracture shows evidence of solid healing, your surgeon may allow you to transition out of the cast boot and into an ankle brace.
+At the end of this time period, if the fracture shows evidence of solid healing, your surgeon may allow you to transition out of the boot and possibly into an ankle brace.
 The ankle brace will require the use of a wide, stable and comfortable shoe.

 Week 12-24 Post Surgery

 Once the bone has completely healed, you will begin more advanced physical therapy activities (such as walking without a limp and improving your balance and strength).
 You will see a gradual reduction of swelling, although expect your foot/ankle to remain swollen for many months after surgery.
 Full recovery from these challenging injuries often takes 12 months or more.